Sustainability is a key theme

 Reduction in greenhouse gas emissions

 CDT uses the Greenhouse Gas Protocol to quantify the greenhouse gas (GHG) emissions, both direct and indirect.
-We take action to reduce:
+We take action to:

-- Direct emissions generated on site by us (e.g. from natural gas used in central heating)
+- To reduce direct emissions generated on site by us (e.g. from natural gas used in central heating)

-- Indirect emissions, such as from the generation of electricity that we purchase, how we process waste, the transport of materials we use and so on
+- To reduce indirect emissions, such as from the generation of electricity that we purchase and how we process wastes and so on

 Voluntary offset of unavoidable emissions